-Adhere to the same laws, rules, and regulations and exercise the same standards of care and competencies required for services delivered in-person;
+adhere to the same laws, rules, and regulations and exercise the same standards of care and competencies required for services delivered in-person;

-Utilize evidence-based telehealth practice guidelines and standards of practice, to the degree they are available, to ensure recipient safety, quality of care, and positive outcomes; and
+utilize evidence-based telehealth practice guidelines and standards of practice, to the degree they are available, to ensure recipient safety, quality of care, and positive outcomes; and

-Deliver services from a secure location which ensures the minimum standards for privacy for recipient-telehealth practitioner interaction are met.
+deliver services from a secure location which ensures the minimum standards for privacy for recipient-telehealth practitioner interaction are met.

-Telehealth practitioners are permitted to deliver services from a site located within the United States or its territories, which shall include the practitioner’s place of residence, office, or other identified space approved by the Offices and in accordance with guidelines established by the Offices.
+Telehealth practitioners are permitted to deliver services from a site located within the United States or its territories, which shall include the practitioner’s place of residence, office, or other identified space approved by OMH and OASAS and in accordance with guidelines established by OMH and OASAS.

 The telehealth practitioner must not be terminated, suspended, barred from the Medicaid or Medicare program or on the staff exclusion list.